klaki892/WSPro/README.md

 ### State of Project: Usable; Not Playable
+See the [Proof of concept](https://wspro.klay.to/#h.oc2mf6jhqyzm) consisting of command line gameplay. \
 To see the current roadmap and development timeline of the project, view the [State of WSPro](StateOfWSPro.md) document.

 ### Contributing